A real condition with a very unfortunate name.

 Aaron’s research indicates that histamine issues often coincide with gut problems because histamine, when chronically elevated in the gut, can cause an increase in zonulin, which is a protein shown to break apart the epithelial wall, which is the lining that keeps the contents of the gut from entering the blood stream.

-One of the factors we use to categorize people into diet groups for the custom nutrition plans is histamine.
+One of the factors we use to categorize people into diet groups for the custom nutrition plans is histamine clearance.

 #3 Gut Health

-Mast cells reside in large numbers in the gut, so a chronic allergic response paired with an inability to clear the histamine (due to reduced DAO) will irritate the gut over time.
-(R) According to Dr. Nathan, mold and fungus tend to colonize the gut and the sinus areas with the greatest frequency.
+Mast cells reside in large numbers in the gut, so a chronic allergic response paired with an inability to clear the histamine (due to reduced DAO) will irritate the gut over time.5 According to Dr. Nathan, mold and fungus tend to colonize the gut and the sinus areas with the greatest frequency and this colonization could be contributing to mast cell activity in some with histamine issues.

-Decreased DAO levels are linked to a number of inflammatory bowel conditions, including Crohn’s disease and ulcerative colitis.
-(R) I list leaky gut as a condition that can be caused by allergy in my post 6 strange conditions caused by allergies.
+Decreased DAO levels are linked to a number of inflammatory bowel conditions, including Crohn’s disease and ulcerative colitis.6 I list leaky gut as a condition that can be caused by allergy in my post 6 strange conditions caused by allergies.

-Even undigested animal protein can ferment in the gut causing histamine levels to rise.
-(R) Excessive protein consumption is one that doesn’t come up in most histamine discussions (many proteins are listed as “safe”), but histidine is an amino acid in protein that converts to histamine.
-Too much animal protein can cause histamine levels to rise, (R) and your ability to digest protein can be a function of blood type.
+Even undigested animal protein can ferment in the gut causing histamine levels to rise.7 Excessive protein consumption is one that doesn’t come up in most histamine discussions (many proteins are listed as “safe”), but histidine is an amino acid in protein that converts to histamine.8 Too much animal protein can cause histamine levels to rise, and your ability to digest protein can be a function of blood type.
 Although the blood type diet has largely been debunked, the one redeeming scientific feature is hydrochloric acid levels in the stomach.
 There is actually good science that shows a strong link between certain blood types and their stomach acid levels.
-Those with more hydrochloric acid have a greater ability to digest animal protein.
+Those with more hydrochloric acid, usually type O, have a greater ability to digest animal protein than those with the least (usually type A).
+If you’re not sure where your stomach acid sits, some doctors recommend taking a hydrochloric acid supplement and seeing whether you feel reflux or burning.
+If you do, you have adequate stomach acid.
+If you do not, stomach acid may be on the low side.
+Dr. Joel Evans, MD discussed this method in our food sensitivities podcast.

 For more on that subject, check out: The blood type diet has been debunked, or has it?